nuthrash/Minax/MinaxWebTranslator/Readme.md

 Sometimes, it just caused by network latency.
 Maybe after you retry the operation, it would work again.

-In addition to the network problem, there are other situations which may cause the operation failed.
+In addition to the network problem, there are other situations which cause the operation failed.
 One of them is the service providers changed their HTML codes.
 Another situation maybe they blocked out-of-quota requests.
 The latter might be resolved by retrying later in hours.
 The former shall call the programmer to see what happened.